What to do before and after receiving a cancer treatment bill

 Once the insurer’s part is final, try to negotiate your own out-of-pocket costs directly with the hospital.
 For instance, you can ask if they will accept the Medicare rate.

 Ask for financial assistance directly from the hospital.
-Many hospitals have financial assistance programs, but often they won’t tell you unless you ask.
+Many hospitals have programs to help patients access financial assistance, but often they won’t tell you unless you ask.

 Set up a payment schedule

 Ask to set up a payment schedule.
-Hospitals want to get paid, so if you’re willing to pay them, they will happily work with you.
+Hospitals want to get paid, so if you’re willing to pay them, they will happily work with you and may be able to reduce your bill if you’re able to make an upfront payment.

 Start an online fundraiser